roderrickcourtney/Azure-Config-AD/README.md

 <img src="https://i.imgur.com/ekCSO1N.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 8: Use Remote Desktop in the system settings to allow "domain users" access for all non-admin users on Client-1 VM under "user accounts" then "select users that can remotely access this PC" option.
-Then click "add" and type in "domain users".
+Step 8: Use Remote Desktop in the system settings to allow "domain users" access for all non-admin users on Client-1 VM under "user accounts" --> "select users that can remotely access this PC" --> click "add" and type in "domain users".
 </p>
 <br />